Sh1n0g1/mpit-matrix_prompt_injection_tool/README.md

 ```
 ## How to use
+### TLDR
+1. Prepare your system prompt, e.g.) system_prompt.txt
+2. Run this command
+`python mpit.py S --system-prompt-file system_prompt.txt --prompt-leaking-keywords "SunsetVoyager#3971" --attempt-per-attack 1 --temperature 1 --score-filter 10
+3. You will get a nice HTML report (can be print in PDF by the browser)
+4. All data will be under the reports directory
+5. This is "[S]imulation mode"

+### Details
 * MIPT has 3 different modes:
   * [G]enerate Attack Pattern
   * [A]ttack the LLM App (URL required)